bestofjs/javascript-risingstars/src/content/comments/2024/en/introduction.md

 language: en
 ---

-Welcome to the 9th edition of the JavaScript Rising Stars, the place to see the trends about the JS ecosystem in 2024.
+Welcome to the 9th edition of JavaScript Rising Stars, your guide to the top trends and projects shaping the JS ecosystem in 2024.

-Work in Progress, don't share!